SitePen/dojo-amd-converter/README.md

 Getting Involved
 ----------------

-To getinvolved, you should have a
+To get involved, you should have a
 <a href="http://dojofoundation.org/about/cla">Dojo Foundation CLA on file</a>.
 This project was started by the team at <a href="http://sitepen.com/">SitePen</a>.